opennessgames/xixi/README.md

 # xixi Library

 ## Introduction
-The xixi library provides a variety of features, including:
+The **Xixi Library** is a versatile collection of utilities written in C, designed to simplify common programming tasks and enhance the functionality of your applications.
+It includes a variety of features, such as:
 - **JSON Parsing and Generation**: Easily parse and generate JSON data.
 - **SQLite3**: Support for SQLite3 database operations.
+- **Miniz**: A library for data compression, providing efficient zlib-compatible compression and decompression.
 - **UUID Generation**: Generate unique identifiers (UUIDs).
 - **Stack Implementation**: A standard stack data structure.
 - **DynamicStack**: A dynamic version of the stack with automatic resizing.